attractivechaos/k8/README.md

 high-level programming languages such as Perl and Python.

 K8 aims to provide C-like file I/O APIs.
-It adds a `File` object for buffered file reading and a `Bytes` object for flexible binary storage.
+It adds a `File` object for buffered file reading, a `Bytes` object for flexible binary storage and a `Map` object for a hash map without hitting the memory limit of V8.

-####3.
-How to compile K8?
+#### 3. How to compile K8?
 Are there compiled binaries?

 You need to first compile V8 and then compile and link K8.
 Here is the full procedure: